8 Array Formulas

 XMATCH

-supports approximate and exact matches, reverse search, and wildcards (*?
+supports approximate and exact matches, reverse searches, and wildcard characters (*?

 ) for partial matches.
-The data lookup can start from the first value or from the last value (reverse search).
-In addition, binary searches can also be performed.
+Searches can start from the first or last value, and it also supports binary searches.

-This function is usually used in conjunction with other functions.
-Much more useful is the XLOOKUP function.
+This function is often used with other functions.
+The XLOOKUP

 Syntax